fishenal/ck3-sinicization/Desc.md

-# Alternative History: Chinese Song Dynasty invaded France
+# Alternative History: Chinese Song Dynasty invaded France - English player friendly

 ## Background：
 Around 1000 AD, a group of nobles and scholar-officials from the Northern Song Dynasty came to Europe by boat.
 They landed near the Brittany in France, and began their exploration in Europe.